phunware/copy-with/README.md

 - [ ] Support testing and building on Windows (should just be matter of using  [cross-env](https://www.npmjs.com/package/cross-env) and a few other cross-platform scripts)
 - [ ] Support ES3 environments (right now there's a dependency on many of the ES5 Array.prototype methods)
 - [ ] Support arrays, especially in the `copyWithDeep` and `copyWithDeepVal` functions
+- [ ] UMD build for non-CommonJS environments